TJ Friedl Player Props: Reds vs. Rays

 TJ Friedl At The Plate

-- Friedl is batting .302 with three doubles, a triple, two home runs and five walks.
+- Friedl is batting .304 with four doubles, a triple, two home runs and six walks.

-- He ranks 49th in batting average, 84th in on base percentage, and 47th in slugging among qualifying batters in MLB.
+- Among qualifying batters in baseball, his batting average ranks 47th, his on-base percentage ranks 67th, and he is 46th in the league in slugging.

-- Friedl has picked up a hit in 66.7% of his 15 games this season, with more than one hit in 33.3% of those games.
+- Friedl has reached base via a hit in 11 games this season (of 16 played), and had multiple hits in five of those games.

-- In 15 games played this year, he has homered in two of them.
+- In 16 games played this season, he has homered in two of them.

-- Friedl has driven in a run in four games this season (26.7%), including one multiple-RBI game.
+- In five games this season (31.3%), Friedl has picked up an RBI, including two games with multiple runs batted in.

-- In six of 15 games this season, he has scored, including multiple runs once.
+- He has scored at least one run six times this year (37.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.